sagarkumarmishra/Sales-Dashboard/README.md

 **Sample Questions**

-Compare the sales and orders using single chart/
+Compare the sales and orders using single chart. <br>
 Which month got the highest sales and orders?/
 Who purchased more- men or women in 2022?/
 What are different order status in 2022?/